 Dutch Passion told me professional lab analysis was used at each stage of breeding to confirm high-THC foundation genetics during the lengthy Auto Cinderella Jack breeding project.
 Photoperiod Jack Herer and Cinderella 99 plants were interbred with Buddha’s “Magnum” autoflower genetics.
 Magnum is a 3-way Sativa-dominant autoflowering hybrid that’s usually ready for harvest 85 days after seed germination.
 Dutch Passion has tested dozens of Auto Cinderella Jack plants and found THC levels always higher than 20%, with some as high as 26%.
 That’s higher than most photoperiod strains.

 Growing Auto Cinderella Jack Outdoors & Indoors

-I’ve grown nine Auto Cinderella Jack plants from seed.
-It’s important to note that the seeds were ordered at different times over a two-year period, because the 100% germination rate and uniform phenotype consistency I got from these plants indicates that multiple batches of seeds were very strictly quality-controlled.
+I’ve grown eleven Auto Cinderella Jack plants from seed.
+It’s important to note the seeds were ordered at different times over a three-year period, because the 100% germination rate and uniform phenotype consistency I got from these plants indicates that multiple batches of seeds were very strictly quality-controlled.

-Dutch Passion’s impeccable spokesperson Tony explained that breeding for the highest possible THC percentages was their main goal for this strain, so they didn’t pay much attention to breeding for taste and scent, but I found the Cindy Jack taste and scent to be a delightful and potent mix of pine, turpentine, sandalwood, and fruit.
+Dutch Passion’s impeccable spokesperson Tony explained that breeding for the highest possible THC percentages was the main goal for this strain, so they didn’t pay as much attention to breeding for taste and scent.
+I found the Cindy Jack taste and scent to be a potent mix of pine, turpentine, sandalwood, and citrus.
 Depending on what time of day and what time of bloom phase, a distinctive Haze smell was present in varying degrees.

-I grew five Auto Cinderella Jack plants indoors in soilless mix in irrigated hydroponics system under 19 hours per day from LED grow lights, with UV-B light added during the last three hours of lights-on every day beginning with peak bloom.
-They showed pre-flowering slightly earlier than the outdoor plants did, grew faster, and were bushier but also taller, with the tallest plant three inches above four feet.
+I’ve grown Auto Cinderella Jack plants indoors in soilless mix in irrigated hydroponics system under 18 hours per day from LED grow lights, with UV-B light added during the last three hours of lights-on every day beginning with peak bloom.
+They showed pre-flowering slightly earlier than the outdoor plants did, grew faster, and were bushier.

 I topped the indoor plants when I saw pre-flowering but it made little difference in morphology—the plants grew out pretty much the same as the outdoor pheno did—multiple-cola with a thick, taller main cola.
 The smell of the indoor buds was identical to the scent of the outdoor-grown, but the indoor buds were longer, stickier, and larger in diameter than the outdoor buds had been.

 The earliest indoor plant was ready for harvest 86 days after germination.
 The last one I harvested 96 days after germination.
-The lowest indoor yield per plant was 92 grams and the highest yield was 131 grams.
-This is very worthwhile harvest weight from autoflowering plants that only took about three months for their entire life cycle.
-I was also glad that these buds needed minimal trimming, because there was so little leaf in the buds.
+The lowest indoor yield per plant was 98 grams and the highest yield was 137 grams.
+This is very rewarding harvest weight from autoflowering plants that only took about three months for their entire life cycle, and these buds needed minimal trimming, because there was so little leaf in the buds.

-I’ve grown several photoperiod Jack Herer strains, including the alleged original, made by Sensi Seeds.
-These strains all cost more per seed than Auto Cinderella Jack, and some were regular seeds rather than feminized, which increases overall costs of using those strains instead of an autoflowering variety.
+I’ve grown several photoperiod Jack Herer strains, including the alleged original made by Sensi Seeds.
+Those strains all cost more per seed than Auto Cinderella Jack, and some were regular seeds rather than feminized, which increases overall costs of using those strains compared to growing a feminized autoflowering variety.